TeitGeit/krypt/README.md

 - Npm

 ### Usage
+1. Run npm install on the directory to get the required modules

-First make a .env file in the directory and make a variable called DISCORD_BOT_TOKEN.
+2. Make a .env file in the directory and make a variable called DISCORD_BOT_TOKEN.
 Example:
 ```
 DISCORD_BOT_TOKEN = <bot token here>